This local artist is creating 100 unique rubber stamps out of pink erasers

 Typically, a single eraser carving takes between 20 to 45 minutes to complete depending on the intricacy of the design.
 But, regardless of the design, Rios McRae includes a thick border around each of the erasers — a signature element of her design that makes each rubber stamp appear as a piece of framed art and is easily recognizable to viewers.

-While some artists will sketch out their design on paper first and then transfer it onto the eraser, Rios McRae sketches her designs directly on the eraser.
+While some artists will sketch out their design on paper first and then transfer it onto the eraser, Rios McRae sketches her designs directly on the eraser and then carves out the image using a linoleum cutting tool.

 “They know exactly what they're doing.
 I never know exactly what I'm doing,” she said.
 “Which is part of the fun for me, because when you're doing work like this in one color, it’s kind of like a puzzle.
 And you have to figure out the foreground, background, highlights, sunshine or nighttime.
 You have to figure out how you're going to carve all the pieces out while creating an actual image and not just weird shapes.”